D4wnstar/aetherwisp/Particle physics/Stability/Particle decay.md

 $$m_\text{parent}>\sum_{i=1}^{N} m_{i\text{-th product}}$$
 The energy difference is converted to kinetic energy.

-Particle decay is often explained through [[Diagramma di Feynman|Feynman diagrams]], which are standardized schematic representations of particle scattering.
+Particle decay is often explained through [[Feynman diagram|Feynman diagrams]], which are standardized schematic representations of particle scattering.
 Being entire diagrams, they can carry much more information than a simple mathematical representation, which is sorely needed given the complexity of many-particle interactions.

 It is similar to, but distinct from, [[nuclear decay]], which occurs in [[Atomic nucleus|nuclei]] and involves different mechanisms.
 ## Common situations